Completing Your Onboarding

 Step 4 — Existing Investments

 Add your current investments: EPF balance, PPF balance, mutual funds, stocks, real estate, FDs, and gold.
 For each, enter the current value and your monthly contribution (SIP).
 FUMONEY uses this to show your current corpus.
 For Fixed Deposits (FD), PPF, NSC, and similar fixed-term instruments, you can also enter the maturity date.
 FUMONEY uses this to alert you before auto-renewal so you can consciously choose whether to reinvest.
+On the Investments page you'll see your full portfolio with allocation vs. your risk profile, monthly SIP allocation, maturity alerts, and a 10-year projection.
+See Tracking Your Investments for the full walkthrough.

 For EPF, check your balance in the EPFO portal or your pay slips.
 For mutual funds, use your Groww/Zerodha/Kuvera portfolio value.
 Leave the maturity date blank for open-ended assets like stocks and mutual funds.